mii9000/gh-blog/README.md

 2. `bower intall`

-3. Make necessary changes to `config.json`
+3. Make necessary changes to `config.json` or change images

-3. Push it to a repo of your choice
+4. Copy contents and push it to repo of your choice

 The style for the blog belongs to https://github.com/Skepton/Pixelpusher

+# Dev

+1. `npm install`

+2. `gulp`